 Minimal Pairs are words that sound similar but one phonological element is different in the two words.
 For example, glamour and grammar sound extremely similar.
 But they are different with the /r/ and /l/ sounds.

 In the pronunciation game, students have to keep a keen ear on what they hear.
 For example, we use minimal pairs which are similar sounding words with one different phonological element.

 As the teacher, you have to keep track of where the final landing spot should be.
-Check your students understanding.
-Finally, review the minimal pairs by practicing each sound as a classroom.
+Check your students’ understanding.
+Finally, review the minimal pairs by practicing each sound as an entire classroom.